DavMorr/README/README.md

 ## Current Focus

-I am currently devoting my time to deep-diving into AI integrations, optimized vibe & context coding practices, and Drupal 11 (including novel contrib modules development).
-I'm also working with headless applications with React & Vue.js, distributable project containerization, AWS platforms with IAC and Terraform management, balanced TDD and BDD dev workflow practices, CI/CD with Jenkins & Ansible, and backend management with Node.js, Angular, and Python.
+I am currently devoting my time to deep-diving into AI integrations, optimized vibe & context coding practices, and Drupal 11 (including novel contrib modules development) and refreshing to current with Laravel.
+I'm also working heavily on headless applications with React & Vue.js, GraphQL & TypeScript, distributable project containerization, AWS platforms with IAC and Terraform management, balanced TDD and BDD dev workflow practices, CI/CD with Jenkins & Ansible, and backend management with Node.js, Angular, and Python.

 ## Public Contributions